jaked332/digits/index.md

 ### User Homepage

-### Sign-In Page

 Once you are signed in, you may navigate to the home page.
-Note that you can now see some navigation items on the NavBar allowing to access a page for creating new contacts and another for listing the contacts.
+Note that you can now see additional navigation items on the NavBar, allowing access to pages for creating new contacts and listing existing contacts.

 <img src="doc/signedin-landing.png">

 ### Add Contact Page

 You may click on "Add Contact" from the navigation bar.
-This page has a form that allows you to ingest a new contact into the user's list of contacts.
+This page has a form that allows you to add a new contact into the user's contact list.

 <img src="doc/addcontact.png">